 - The Interdisciplinary Honors Program selectively admits academically high-achieving students who demonstrate maturity, responsibility, and leadership.
 Honors Program students pursue majors and minors in their undergraduate Schools, but also complete a sequence of courses specially designed for the Interdisciplinary Honors Program and overseen by it.
 All Honors courses satisfy University Core requirements.

 - Undergraduate Writing Requirements include the College Writing Seminar that is included as a requirement in the University Core Curriculum and additional Writing-Intensive courses as mandated by the School of the student's primary registration: the College of Arts and Sciences requires its undergraduate students to complete successfully two writing-intensive courses in addition to the College Writing Seminar.
-The College Writing Seminar and writing-intensive courses generally are overseen by the Writing Programs administered by the Department of English.
+The College Writing Seminar and writing-intensive courses generally are overseen by the Writing Program administered by the Department of English.
 The Writing Center offers support for writing across the curriculum and other academic projects.